cianfrocco-lab/Automatic-cryoEM-preprocessing/README.md

 Reduce the batch size by adding ‘-b 16’, or even a smaller number (8 or 4).
 The default batch size is 32.
 You can also increase the batch size to a higher number like 64, if your memory allows.
 Higher batch size means faster.

 **2DAssess:**

+You will need to activate the conda environment by ```conda activate cryoassess``` before using 2DAssess.

 To run 2DAssess:
 ```